wheelerlab-uwec/wrmXpress-gui/docs/index.md

     ![Starting the GUI image](img/start.gif){: style="width:100%"}

-    !!! warning
+    /// warning | Be patient
     It may take 15-30 seconds for the GUI to start.
 Refresh the page if the GUI is not showing up in your browser.
+    ///

 8. Follow the guidance in below to configure and run your analysis.